eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 ===============================

-To install *eProsima Fast DDS* from sources, you first need to meet the required dependencies (see Requirements - REF) and then choose whether to follow either the colcon_ (see colcon - REF) or the CMake_ (see cmake -REF) installation instructions.
+To install *eProsima Fast DDS* from sources, you first need to meet the required dependencies (see Requirements - REF) and then choose whether to follow either the colcon_ (see colcon :ref:`colcon_installation_linux`) or the CMake_ (see :ref:`cmake_installation_linux`) installation instructions.

 Requirements
 ------------

-*eProsima Fast RTPS* requires the following dependencies when building from sources in a Linux environment.
+*eProsima Fast DDS* requires the following dependencies when building from sources in a Linux environment.

 Asio and TinyXML2 libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^